Learning Objectives

 “First, filter to only data from DC, and then select

-the columns operator
+the columns operator, time, and

-, and then show the first 6
+time_of_day, and then show the first 6

 rows.”